Harsh2098/Privacy-Policy/CORONA_POLICY.md

 Thank you for using Corona Calculator

-HM Production's CORONA CALCULATOR PRIVACY POLICY
+HM Productions's CORONA CALCULATOR PRIVACY POLICY

 HM Production acknowledges and respects the privacy of individuals.
-This Policy covers the Personal Information that we will not disclose your Personal Information when you use the "Corona Calculator" app.
-“Personal Information” shall mean any information about an individual who can be identified from that information and/or other information to which HM Production has or is likely have access, including without limitation, information such as name, e-mail address and any other personal information.
+This Policy covers the Personal Information that we will not disclose your Personal Information when you use the "Corona Calculator" app. ï¿½Personal Informationï¿½ shall mean any information about an individual who can be identified from that information and/or other information to which HM Production has or is likely have access, including without limitation, information such as name, e-mail address and any other personal information.